LevanKvirkvelia/salute/README.md

 ### Key Features
-- React-like composability and "functional" agents.
+- React-like composability and declarative approach.
 - Limited number of abstractions, minimal overhead, small code base.
 - No hidden prompts, what you see is what you get.
 - Low-level control, matching the way LLM actually processes the text.